maciekmalachowski/Spotify-playlist-downloader/README.md

 ### Then it redirects us to https://google.com/.
 We have to copy the whole link and paste it into the terminal, where it automatically asks us for it.
 ### After this step, Spotipy reads our liked albums and created playlists with their songs.
 ### We can confidently choose what we want to download and then press the download button.
-### In the meantime, the YouTube library searches YouTube for the names of our songs and downloads them at the indicated location.
+### In the meantime, the Pytube library searches YouTube for the names of our songs and downloads them at the indicated location.
 ### When the download is complete, we get the appropriate message.

 <br>